-All roads to becoming a Navy SEAL, end at BUD/S - Basic Underwater Demolition / SEAL Training.
-There are many routes to get to sunny Coronado California where BUD/S is located, but the only way to become a Navy SEAL is you have to finish BUD/S first.
-Below are the several options SEAL wanna-be's struggle with and definitely should know before signing any paperwork with the Navy:
+All roads to becoming a Navy SEAL, end at BUD/S -- Basic Underwater Demolition/SEAL training.
+There are many routes to get to sunny Coronado, California, where BUD/S is located, but the only way to become a Navy SEAL is to finish BUD/S first.
+Below are the several options SEAL wannabes struggle with and should know before signing any paperwork with the Navy:

-This is the route that will give you the best chance of attending SEAL training as there are ten times more enlisted SEALs than there are officers that attend SEAL training.
-The need for enlisted SEALs will therefore always be higher than the need for officers in the Teams.
+This is the route that will give you the best chance of attending SEAL training; there are 10 times more enlisted SEALs than there are officers who attend SEAL training.
+The need for enlisted SEALs therefore always will be higher than the need for officers in the teams.
 That is why the SEAL officer route is more competitive.
 Here is the way to join the Navy and get to BUDS the quickest.
-Many candidates attend BUD/s with college degrees as enlisted with the hopes of going to Officer Candidate School (OCS) later in their career.
+Many candidates attend BUD/S with college degrees as enlisted, with the hopes of going to Officer Candidate School (OCS) later in their career.

 Step 1: Go to a recruiter's office.
 Choose a Spec Ops/Spec War Source Rating

-You will have to sign up for a regular Navy Source Rating (designator - like GM gunners mate or OS operations specialist) to join the Delayed Entry Program.
-Ask your local recruiter about the Navy Special Warfare / Special Operations Mentor in your area.
-These former SEAL, EOD, Divers are mentors for recruits and their duties are to help recruits prepare for training by giving regularly scheduled PSTs.
+You will have to sign up for a regular Navy Source Rating (designator -- like GM gunners mate or OS operations specialist) to join the Delayed Entry Program.
+Ask your local recruiter about the Navy Special Warfare/Special Operations mentor in your area.
+These former SEAL, EOD and divers are mentors for recruits, and their duties are to help recruits prepare for training by giving regularly scheduled physical screening tests (PST).
 You have to pass the PST with your mentor in order to change your rate to SO.
-SO, or Special Operator, will be your new designation after you pass the PST with competitive scores.
-However, you have to pass the ELEVATED standards of the Navy SEAL Physical Screening Test (PST), before you will get the opportunity to attend boot camp then BUDS.
+SO, or special operator, will be your new designation after you pass the PST with competitive scores.
+However, you have to pass the elevated standards of the Navy SEAL PST before you will get the opportunity to attend boot camp, then BUD/S.

 Below are the minimum and recommended standards for the PST: